 In this section we recall some problems that we find the most important among the several open questions scattered in the text.

 \begin{enumerate}

 \item {\em Definition of the flow.}\\ Our ``parametric'' approach gives a good definition for the curvature flow of a network, compared with the existing notions of generalized evolutions for singular objects, more general but allowing weaker conclusions.
 The only unsatisfactory point is that we {\em impose} the presence of only triple junctions and the $120$ degrees angle condition.
-Thanks to them, we have the well--posedness of the system of PDE's~\eqref{problema-nogauge-general}, hence the short time existence Theorem~\ref{2compexist0}.\\ Nevertheless, one may wonder if these two conditions are automatically satisfied, instantaneously, for every positive time, by choosing a different suitable definition of the curvature flow of a network.
+Thanks to them, we have the well--posedness of the system of PDE's~\eqref{problema-nogauge-general}, hence the short--time existence Theorems~\ref{wellposednessSobolev} and~\ref{2compexist0}, in Sobolev and H\"{o}lder spaces, respectively.\\ Nevertheless, one may wonder if these two conditions are automatically satisfied instantaneously, for every positive time, by choosing a different suitable definition of the curvature flow of a network.

-\item {\em Uniqueness.}\\ In Theorem~\ref{c2shorttime} we showed the existence of solutions to Problem~\eqref{problema} for any initial $C^2$ regular network.
-A natural problem is the geometric uniqueness (roughly speaking, considering the evolving networks as subsets of $\R^2$, see Definition~\ref{uniqdef}) of such curvature flow in the class of the curvature flows of networks which are $C^2$ in space and $C^1$ in time, see the discussion in the second part of Section~\ref{smtm} and Problem~\ref{ooo1}.\\ The analogous question can be posed for the curvature flow constructed in Theorem~\ref{evolnonreg}.
-Here, the situation is more delicate since for some special initial networks there are surely more than one curvature flow (see Figure~\ref{nonuniqexp}), but one could hope in a uniqueness result for a (dense) class of ``generic'' initial networks (Problem~\ref{ooo16}).